Katello/katello.org/docs/user_guide/troubleshooting/index.md

 ## Sub-services status

 Katello uses a set of back-end services to perform the actual job.
-The status of this services can negatively influence the whole system and it's one of the first things to check when some errors occur.
+The status of these services can negatively influence the whole system and it's one of the first things to check when some errors occur.

 The status of back-end services can be found either from the Web UI on the ``/about`` page: